 Enough Is Enough is a Rochester, New York community organization dedicated to providing mutual aid to people impacted by police misconduct.
 We provide court support, advice on navigating the criminal justice system, and advocate for policy changes in coalition with other community organizations while centering the voices of those most impacted.

 During COVID-19 lockdown, our weekly meetings are being held over Zoom—join our Slack chat or mailing list to get in the loop.

 What we do

 Support Survivors of Police Misconduct

 It is our mission to support people abused by police.

-A proposal to replace the failing system of police misconduct review.
+A proposal to replace the failing police misconduct review system.

-Law 50-a shields Rochester police officers from scrutiny by blocking access to police records.
+Law 50-a shielded Rochester police officers from scrutiny by blocking access to police records.

 You must be logged in to post a comment.